 To best help students prepare for the graduate school admissions process and educational experience, the Excel!
 Research Scholars Program seeks to invite applications from prospective students who are rising sophomores (first-year students) and rising juniors (sophomores).
 This gives students at least 2 to 3 years preparation for the graduate school admission process and educational experience.
 Rising seniors (current juniors) will be considered for admission on a case-by-case basis with final admission being at the discretion of the program’s director.
-Applications are now being accepted.
 The Excel!
 Research Scholars Program is pleased to invite applications from students who meet the following criteria:

 - You must be a first-generation and/or low-income student and/or an under-represented student by race in your field of study.

 - full-time, undergraduate student at the University of St. Thomas (Minnesota)

 - 2.85 cumulative GPA with a 3.0 GPA in required courses for your major (for rising sophomores, AP, IB, and PSEO is a plus but not required).

 - At least 60 credits completed (for rising Juniors and seniors) by end of Spring semester